networksystemone/near/README.md

 ## Notice

-Pass uses [Parse](https://www.parse.com) as a BaaS.
+Housemate uses [Parse](https://www.parse.com) as a BaaS.
 Please sign up for an account at [Parse](https://www.parse.com) and use your own application keys.

 ## License